MrJohz/K-Eight/README.md

 ## About

 K-Eight is a Python IRC Bot designed to be lightweight, yet customizable.
-It comes with a number of standard modules, but can be easily extended to suit various needs.
+It comes with a number of standard modules ranging from games to channel management, but can be easily extended.

+Documentation, guides and general help can be found on the website: <http://mrjohz.github.io/K-Eight/>

 ## Installation

-Unzip this folder into a directory, and edit the keightconfig.py file.
+Unzip this folder into a directory.

 ## Running

 1. Create your configuration file:
-   - `python keight.py --new_config`
+    ~ $ python keight.py --new_config
 2. Modify the newly-created `config.yml` file to suit your requirements.
 3. Go for it.
-   - `python keight.py`
+    ~ $ python keight.py

 ## Requirements

-Requires: Python 2.7
+Requires: Python 2.7.x

 ## Credits